Orange-eat97/tp/docs/DeveloperGuide.md

 * 2a.
 The list is empty.

+    * 2a1.
+AddressBook states that the list is empty.

       Use case ends.

 * 3a.
-The given index is invalid.
+The given identifier is invalid/missing.

     * 3a1.
 AddressBook shows an error message.

       Use case resumes at step 2.

+**Use case: Update person's details**

+1. User requests to update person with specified identifier and new details
+2. AddressBook updates the person's details
+3. AddressBook shows the updated details

+   Use case ends.

+**Extensions**

+* 1a.
+The identifier does not match any existing person, or is missing.

+    * 1a1.
+AddressBook shows an error message.

+      Use case ends.

+* 1b.
+The new details are invalid.

+    * 1b1.
+AddressBook shows an error message.

+      Use case ends.

 *{More to be added}*

 ### Non-Functional Requirements